vgauthier/mrtdump/README.md

 | OSPFv3_ET       | 49    | No              |

 ## TODOs
-* Remove the PeerIndex from the rib entry struct
+* Remove the PeerIndex from the rib entry struct and the String from the ribentry.go
 * Implement CVS print option
 * Change the function ToJSON print from a struct to map
 * Implement a read from bzip, zip and gz file